Sunset Towers

 I found no remarks describing shared laundry facilities, laundry rooms, or coin laundry in the building.
 The current listing comments consistently describe private in-unit washer/dryer instead, while the community-laundry MLS flag appears only in 2/20 listings and looks uncorroborated.
 This is not strong enough to support a shared laundry feature.

-I searched the public remarks for statements like 'laundry on each floor,' 'laundry room on every floor,' and 'floor-by-floor laundry.'
-The listings mention in-unit washer/dryer or washer/dryer hookups, but nothing indicates community laundry facilities on every floor.
+I searched the public remarks for statements like 'laundry on each floor,' 'laundry room on every floor,' and similar floor-by-floor laundry wording.
+The listings only mention in-unit washer/dryer or washer/dryer hookups, so there is no evidence of community laundry on every floor.

 No analysis available